No stress + more sex = how can you say no?

 Studies of work patterns show that Americans work considerably more than our European counterparts.
-Work stresses that are brought home can cause relationship problems.
+Work stresses brought home can cause relationship problems.
 But, can going on a vacation really strengthen your relationship?

 For example, owners of second homes report a felt shift in consciousness when arriving at their "getaway" place.
 They say they feel calmer, more centered and connected to an inner peacefulness that improves how they get along.
-5 Kinds Of Trust Every Marriage Needs

 The same is true for couples on vacation.
 They are less defensive, more open, relaxed and connected.
 Experiencing this connection on vacation makes it easier to hold onto it back home.

-Vacations are where partners can focus exclusively on one another's needs in a special place, during a special time you have the opportunity to give each other the kind of up-close attention that creates true intimacy.
+Vacations are where partners can focus exclusively on one another's needs in a special place.
+It's a special time that gives you the opportunity to give each other the kind of up-close attention that creates true intimacy.
 Vacations are where couples can nurture one another emotionally, sexually, intellectually and spiritually.

 Vacations are all about playing together.
-Suddenly, what has been neglected now takes center stage.
+Suddenly, what was neglected now takes center stage.
 Playing and having fun together takes us away from problems, pressures and responsibilities.
 Our mood and spirit lighten and we are more likely to see what most attracted us to one another in the beginning.
 That's why playing together is a strong aphrodisiac.

 4. Vacations reinforce family bonds.